 - A coalition of national Democratic figures including Sens.
 Bernie Sanders, Cory Booker, Elizabeth Warren and Georgia organizer Stacey Abrams added their names early on to a campaign fighting the recall.

-- The California Democratic Party dropped more than $500,000 into the campaign during its first week.
+- The California Democratic Party has dropped nearly $750,000 into the anti-recall campaign.

-- Labor icon Dolores Huerta and labor groups including the National Union of Healthcare Workers say they oppose the recall.
+- Labor icon Dolores Huerta and labor groups for teachers and health care workers say they oppose the recall.